zerkz/mcp/README.md

 ## Configure the DX MCP Server

-Configure the Salesforce DX MCP Server for your MCP client by updating its associated MCP-related JSON file; each client is slightly different, so check your client documentation for details.
+Configure the Salesforce DX MCP Server for your MCP client by updating its associated MCP JSON file; each client is slightly different, so check your client documentation for details.

-Here's an example for VS Code with Copilot:
+Here's an example for VS Code with Copilot where you update the `.vscode/mcp.json` file in your project:

 ```
      "servers": {